felixele217/algorithm-2d-tukey-depth/README.md

 ![image](https://user-images.githubusercontent.com/50794814/172377711-07f6223b-aaa1-4b59-8704-d959dcdfe40b.png)

-The images will be saved in the plots/ directory, which is included in the project folder.
+The images will be saved in the /plots subfolder, which is included in the project folder.
 Feel free to experimentate with the input size in main.py

 ![image](https://user-images.githubusercontent.com/50794814/172378099-49e100dc-9e05-4253-a24d-a0b64edceb40.png)